kjell/mcn-2020-git-haiku/index.md

-In the sea-surf edge
+Under cherry-trees
-let us to the road again
+the scent of flowers floating
-This autumn evening.
+It’s the Doll’s Festival.